bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:44 PM CT, May 23</p>
+<p class="updated_time"> Latest data: 09:24 PM CT, May 23</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 78°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 4° *colder* than today.
+Tomorrow is expected to be 3° *colder* than today.

 Currently:

-- 70°
+- 69°
-- Partly Cloudy
+- Mostly Cloudy
-- 74% humidity
+- 81% humidity
-- 7 mph wind
+- 6 mph wind
-- 53% cloud cover
+- 77% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
 - 0.02 inches of rain expected in the next 48 hours